Avnu/OpenAvnu/lib/avtp_pipeline/documents/sdk_overview.md

 @image latex fig1.png "AVB Components" width=15cm

 As shown above the AVTP component of AVB is present in the application task.
-The libopenavbAVBStack library gets initialized and loaded via the APIs exposed and documented here.
+The AVB stack library gets initialized and loaded via the APIs exposed and documented here.
 This static library implements that AVTP functionality as well as controlling talker and listener initialization and life cycle.
 The PTP task initialization is handled during stack initialization.